-Part IV: Track Plans as a Tool for Analysis; Applications of Loop -Manipulation Braids
+Part IV: Track Plans as a Tool for Analysis; and Applications of Loop-Manipulation Braids

-Opening section is a detailed description of Speiser’s “track-plan” system for analyzing loop braids.
+Opening section is on Speiser’s “track-plan” system for analyzing loop braids, with several examples.

 Then follow several analyses and beautiful photos of extant loop braids and objects incorporating loop braids from various museums and collections.
 Fascinating, especially since some of the braids have structures that were not recorded in any of the known loop braiding manuscripts.
-There are no instructions for these, but it is possible to figure some of them out from the descriptions, if you already understand the terminology and braids in OEPBforLB, the mysterious “unorthodox exchange” discussed in Volume I, and have a partner (or two) to braid with.
+There are no step-by-step instructions for these.
+However, many of their methods are clear from the descriptions, as long as you are familiar with the terminology and braids in OEPBforLB, the mysterious “unorthodox exchange” discussed in Volume I, and have a partner (or two) to braid with.

 © 2011–2017 Ingrid Crickmore